-Biotic components are the living component in our environment.
-Thus plants, animals including man are the abiotic components present in our environment.
+The living component of our environment is known as biotic.
+Thus plants, animals including man are the abiotic factors present in our environment.

 Energy components of the environment

-Photosynthesis organisms appeared approximately 2.5 billion years ago in the atmosphere.
-Becomes gradually reach become dioxygen and sustain the aerobic of life.
-The diverse biological process of today has largely developed with this form of life.
+Photosynthesis appeared approximately 2.5 billion years ago in the earth’s atmosphere.
+Therefore our earth becomes gradually reach with dioxygen and sustains the aerobic of life.
+Thus these diverse biological process of today has largely developed with this form of life.

-The coexistence animal, plants and microorganisms or biotic component living organisms and abiotic component non-living material or factors which may be inorganic carbon dioxide, nitrogen, sulfur phosphorus or organic protein and carbohydrates and climate factors like temperature and humidity are called an ecosystem.
+The existence of animals, plants, and microorganisms or biotic component living organisms and abiotic or non-living material which may be inorganic CO2, N2, sulfur, and phosphorus or organic protein and carbohydrates and climate factors like temperature and humidity is called an ecosystem.

-- An ecosystem is the coexistence of the population of all species of living, nonliving components live together in a particular area.
+- Thus an ecosystem is the coexistence of the population of all species of living, nonliving live together in a particular area.

 - An ecosystem is the living organism’s presence in his physical environment.

-- Ecosystems are commonly different types and size namely marine, aquatic, or terrestrial.
-The marine ecosystem is present in sea and ocean to connect living organisms in the sea and non-living organisms in a seawater environment.
+- In other words, ecosystems are different types and sizes of the community namely marine, aquatic, or terrestrial.
+Therefore the marine in the ecosystem present in sea and ocean to connect living organisms in the sea and non-living organisms in a seawater environment.

 - The law of conservation of energy follows in every ecosystem by conservation of matter into energy and energy into matter.

-The main aim of the environmental chemistry studies the course of environmental pollution and remedial measure necessity to free it from this environmental pollution.
+The main aim of the environmental chemistry studies of environmental pollution and remedial measure necessity to free it from this environmental pollution.

-The effort has been made by use chemicals from various chemical reactions.
-In the presence of ultraviolet light, sound waves, microwaves, and enzymes harmful to our environment.
+Hence the effort has been made by use chemicals from various chemical reactions.
+In the presence of UV light, sound waves, microwaves, and enzymes harmful to our environment.